 As there’s only a few information available, I’ve decided to write this local guide about Dasara festival in English.

-Through my HD videos and pictures, I’ll decode for you the Tribal Dussehra of Bastar District
+Through my HD videos and pictures, I’ll decode for you the Tribal Dussehra of Bastar District.

 Today, I’ll tell you the essentials about one of my favourite festivals in India.

-When Jagdalpur Dussehra starts in 2018?
+When Jagdalpur Dussehra will start in 2019?